cindy-zimmerman/temp/CommunityGeneral.md

 * Have individuals working with pay, where the pay is dependent upon title and contract set by the directors.

-## Five major communities' (Tech, Law, Econ, Trade and Publishing):
+## Five major communities (Tech, Law, Econ, Trade and Publishing):

 * The board of directors will meet with the MiZim foundation once a week to discuss progress
+* Will be given grants to create and explore new ideas and concepts